 ART LABOE @ SCRIVNERS DRIVE IN with RICK NELSON

 Let me provide a little insight on a personal friend.
 Art was born in Salt Lake City.
 He moved to Southern California after World War II, becoming a broadcaster while serving his nation.
 His early contemporaries include Alan Freed, Murray The K, Hunter Hancock, and Dick Hugg Huggy Boy.
 Laboe coined the phrase Oldies but Goodies, which led to a successful series of album compilations.
 He popularized the live radio remote when he broadcast his show from Scrivners Drive-In in Los Angeles.
 He developed the modern West Coast Urban Oldies format, featuring popular songs and listener dedications from the Southern California Latino community, and elsewhere.
 He personally arranged the deal, keeping 11-10 KRLA AM on the airwaves through negotiations with co-owners Bob Hope and Art Linkletter.

 Laboe received a Star along the Hollywood Walk of Fame at Hollywood and Highland.
 I was proud to attend this wonderful ceremony in 1981.
-Art is the owner of Original Sound Records.
+Art owns Original Sound Records.

 In a recent interview on our Forgotten Hollywood Radio Show, Art mentioned he was a huge fan of Hollywood’s Golden Age.
 During his career, he has met Clark Gable, Frank Sinatra, Elvis Presley, and Rick Nelson, among others.
 A personal favorite movie is Shane, the 1952 Western starring Alan Ladd, Van Heflin, and Jean Arthur.
 And, Art proudly owns the complete Forgotten Hollywood Book Series in his personal library.